Latest Gravity (by Galxe) (G) News Update

 1. G Roadshow Expansion (2026)

-Overview: Gravity plans to expand its G Roadshow to cities like Dubai, Paris, and Miami in 2026.
-These events aim to onboard developers, showcase Gravity’s high-throughput blockchain, and foster partnerships.
+Gravity plans to expand its G Roadshow into new regions in 2026, including Dubai, Istanbul, and Miami, following initial 2025 events in Seoul and Singapore.
+These events aim to onboard developers, showcase Gravity’s modular blockchain tools, and strengthen partnerships with DeFi/AI projects.

 Conclusion